Neolamprologus ocellatus: Tankmates

-It is critical that L. ocellatus not be kept with more aggressive, predatory or larger tankmates.
+It is critical that N. ocellatus not be kept with more aggressive, predatory or larger tankmates.
 Due to their tiny size, they would either be eaten or harassed.
 It is also inappropriate to keep these fish with Mbuna, the larger cichlids that hail from neighboring Lake Malawi.
 Greatest success will be achieved if tankmates from the natural biotope of this species are used.
 Good choices include (but are not limited to) variants of the Julidochromis, Cyprichromis and Synodontis genera.

 Breeding

-It is possible to breed L. ocellatus in captivity.
+It is possible to breed N. ocellatus in captivity.
 Males of this species spawn with more than one female at a time, and do so in or near the females' shells.
 Eggs are laid inside the shell, and take approximately three days to hatch.
 The fry are free swimming in one week.
 It is possible to feed the fry with a turkey baster containing baby brine shrimp.